 …Devil Wears Prada

-Truth, I would rather have less in my closet than have spent the same amount of money on cheaply made items that will eventually end up in the landfill.
+Truthfully, I would rather have less in my closet than spend the same amount of money on cheaply made items that will eventually end up in a landfill.
 Don’t spend a fortune on trendy “of the moment” pieces.
 Thrift and vintage stores are great for those hauls and are gentle on the wallet.
-I love the challenge of taking classic pieces and mixing them with inexpensive, trendy items, giving you a polished high low look.
+I love the challenge of taking classic pieces and mixing them with inexpensive, trendy items, giving you a polished, high-low look.

 If you haven’t started already, this is a fantastic time to sort through your closets.
-Be ruthless, are you really going to fit into those jeans, or wear that shirt for a Halloween costume?
-If you think it’s too good to give away, take it to a consignment shop, get a little cash back and put towards that amazing piece you’ve been eying online.
+Be ruthless.
+Are you really going to fit into those jeans or wear that shirt for a Halloween costume?
+If you think it’s too good to give away, consider taking it to a consignment shop.
+Earn a little cash back and put it towards that fantastic piece you’ve been eying online.
 If you have items that you’re not sure of, i.e., too long or needs taking in if it’s in good condition, have it tweaked by a seamstress, you will love it again, I promise.

-Whether it’s a favourite pair of shoes or an old skirt that you can’t seem to let go of, ask yourself why?
-By asking yourself this question it may mean you’re ready to let go.
-Feel fabulous in what you wear, walk confidently and smile, because you know those shoes look amazing!
+Whether it’s a favourite pair of shoes or an old skirt that you can’t seem to let go of, ask yourself, why?
+By asking yourself this question, it may mean you’re ready to let go.
+Feel fabulous in what you wear, walk confidently and smile because you know those shoes F’N amazing!